Explanation and links to various plans used.

 - Treasure In The Bible (2024) In HTML format

-- Chronological by the Blue Letter Bible plan.
+- Blue Letter Bible plans.

 - Discipleship 5 X 5 X 5

 - F. LaGard Smith -The Daily Bible - Chronological Bible (Probably my all-time personal favorite).
+Influenced my plan a great deal.

 - Some on mobile apps.